 Once again, time is crucial here.
 40% of users expect brands to respond within an hour of them posting on social media.
 Many brands achieve this through the use of chatbots.
 Others dedicate staff to monitoring and responding to social media enquiries.

 You can benefit, too, from publishing your contact details on your profile.
 Social media marketing is all about increasing communication with a view to increasing leads.
-And phone calls are still the most popular communication channel.
+Phone calls are still the most popular communication channel.
+And they can be more effective at converting leads when the calls are answered by the right people.

 It’s important to consider the task of quickly responding to your followers’ queries before committing to a social media presence.
 This can often be cheaply resolved, however, with a virtual receptionist or personal assistant.